A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Experimental results

 \subsubsection{Grayscale-based algorithms}

-We compare the performance of the proposed algorithm with five grayscale-based algorithms.
-The noiseless (Fig. \ref{fig5}) and noisy images (Fig. \ref{fig6}) are both taken into account.
+We compare the performance of the proposed algorithm with seven widely used and noteworthy algorithms.
+The noiseless (Fig. \ref{TU1}, \ref{TU2}, \ref{TU3}, and \ref{TU4}) and noisy images are both taken into consideration.
+Here, the commonly used color-to-gray conversion formula \cite{gray1, gray2} is applied in the experiments, which is defined as follows

-\begin{itemize} \item {\bf Noiseless case: } Fig. \ref{fig5} shows the six noiseless test images.
-Fig. \ref{6noiseless} demonstrates the edge detection results of the noiseless test images of Lena, Men and House.
-Different rows correspond to the results of different methods.
-From top to bottom they are Canny, Sobel, Prewitt, DPC, MDPC and the proposed algorithms, respectively.
-While Fig. \ref{T1-3} demonstrates the edge maps of the noiseless test images T1, T2 and T3. \item {\bf Noisy case: } Fig. \ref{fig6} is produced by adding four noises (I-IV) to each image in Fig. \ref{fig5}.
-The edge maps obtained by applying the Canny, Sobel, Prewitt, DPC, MDPC and the proposed methods to noisy images T1 and T2 (Fig. \ref{fig6}) are shown in Fig. \ref{nT1} and \ref{nT2}, respectively. \end{itemize}

-The bottom row of Fig. \ref{nT1} and Fig. \ref{nT2} respectively shows the edge results of the noisy image T1 and T2 (Fig. \ref{fig6}) using our proposed method. we can clearly see that the proposed algorithm is able to extract edge maps from the noisy images.
+\begin{itemize} \item {\bf Noiseless case: } {In total, we selected two images from four data sets as test images to show the edge detection effect under noiseless conditions.
+In other words, an image in the first row and second column is selected from Fig. \ref{TU2}, and then an image in the first column of the third row is selected from Fig. \ref{TU3}.
+Fig. \ref{NL0} and Fig. \ref{N30} respectively show the edge detection results of these two image.
+Different rows and columns correspond to the results of different methods.
+From left to right and top to bottom they are QDPC, QDPA, Canny, Sobel, Prewitt, DPC, MDPC and the proposed algorithms, respectively.
+The results show that these eight methods are ideal for noiseless images.} \item {\bf Noisy case: } {Here, we add four different noises (I-IV) to each image selected above.
+The edge maps obtained by applying the QDPC, QDPA, Canny, Sobel, Prewitt, DPC, MDPC and the proposed methods to noisy images are shown in Fig. \ref{NL1}, Fig. \ref{NL2}, Fig. \ref{NL3}, Fig. \ref{NL4}, Fig. \ref{N31}, Fig. \ref{N32}, Fig. \ref{N33}, and Fig. \ref{N34}, respectively. we can clearly see that the proposed algorithm is able to extract edge maps from the noisy images.
 This means that the proposed algorithm is resistant to the noise.
-In particular, it is superior to the other detectors on images with Salt and Pepper noise.
+In particular, it is superior to the other detectors on images with noise III and IV.} \end{itemize}